Menstrual Cups and Swimming

 There are several reasons why menstrual cups are considered to be the best option for swimming.
 You can not only wear it safely for as long as 12 hours, but also rest assured of no leaking.
 Moreover, as there are no strings hanging out from the menstrual cup, there is nothing that can be seen from the outside.
 This ensures you can keep the entire matter a complete secret.

 Since menstrual cups don’t absorb fluids, they won’t absorb water.
 This in turn ensures that there are no risks of vaginal infections due to chemically treated or dirty water.
 In fact, with a menstrual cup, the vagina continues all the self-cleaning functions that normally happen.
-Menstrual cups also help decrease the menstrual flow, if consistently worn over a long period of time.

 Swimming Pads for Periods?